codeforequity-at/botium-connector-watson/README.md

 _Default: "2018-09-20"_

 ### WATSON_APIKEY *
-IAM API Key for IBM Watson - see [here](https://cloud.ibm.com/docs/services/watson/getting-started-iam.html) how to create it for your IBM Watson account.
+IAM API Key for IBM Watson - see [IBM Docs](https://cloud.ibm.com/apidocs/assistant/assistant-v2?code=node#authentication) how to create it for your IBM Watson account.
 Either the IAM API Key or the Service credentials (see below) are required.

 ### WATSON_BEARER *